Joe B. Foster: Tudor, Pickering, & Holt

-Foster currently affiliated with the Tudor, Pickering, Holt & Co. investment banking firm, serving as Chairman of its TPH Partners private equity Fund I, and as a Senior Advisor to its Fund II.
-In addition, he participates as a non-operating partner in drilling oil and gas wells in the Gulf Coast area.
+Foster was affiliated with the Tudor, Pickering, Holt & Co. investment banking firm, serving as chairman of its TPH Partners private equity Fund I, and as a senior advisor to its Fund II.
+In addition, he participated as a non-operating partner in drilling oil and gas wells in the Gulf Coast area.

 Philanthropy

-He has served on several not-for-profit boards of directors, including the Houston Museum of Natural Science, Memorial Hermann Healthcare System, Houston Hospice, and the YMCA of Greater Houston.
-He has also served as Chairman of Houston A+ Challenge, (formerly Houston Annenberg Challenge), an organization directed at improving public schools in the Houston area.
+He served on several not-for-profit boards of directors, including the Houston Museum of Natural Science, Memorial Hermann Healthcare System, Houston Hospice, and the YMCA of Greater Houston.
+He also served as chairman of Houston A+ Challenge (formerly Houston Annenberg Challenge), an organization directed at improving public schools in the Houston area.